chris-wood/http-ppauth/draft-wood-tls-ppauth.md

 Attackers may also use the cleartext `data` field of the AnonymousToken field to execute the issuance phase of the Privacy Pass protocol and derive the client's corresponding PSK.
 This does not compromise the target connection since servers must also authenticate to clients using a certificate.
+However, if the attacker can execute the issuance phase, derive the PSK, and then send its own ClientHello to the server.
+If servers abort connections upon detection of a double spend event, this may cause the legitimate client's connection to fail.

 Use of EncryptedClientHello {{!ECH=I-D.ietf-tls-esni}} can help deter these on-path attacks by encrypting the contents of the ClientHello under the server's public key.
+Moreover, the Exported Authenticator authentication flow protects against this attack, albeit at the cost of additional round trip.

 # Acknowledgments